-Grade A in six subjects including Biology, Chemistry, English and Mathematics.
+Minimum of grade A in six subjects including Biology, Chemistry, English and Mathematics, to include grade A1 in Biology and Chemistry.
 The same standard applies in the Junior Certificate.

 We require that qualifications are not broad-based and are obtained through assessment of performance in formal, national examinations.
 For guidance, the following qualifications are not acceptable on their own without, for example, A-levels.
-These include: French Baccalaureate (including OIB); German Abitur; Greek (including Cypriot) Apolytirion; Italian Esame Di Stato; Lithuanian Brandos Atestats; Netherlands "Voorbereidend Wetenschappelijk Onderwijs" (VWO) Diploma; Polish Matura; Romanian Baccalaureate; Swedish Slutbetyg från Gymnasieskolan (School Leaving Certificate).
+These include: Bulgarian Diploma; French Baccalaureate (including OIB); German Abitur; Greek (including Cypriot) Apolytirion; Italian Esame Di Stato; Lithuanian Brandos Atestats; Netherlands "Voorbereidend Wetenschappelijk Onderwijs" (VWO) Diploma; Polish Matura; Portugese Diploma de Ensino Secundario; Romanian Baccalaureate; Swedish Slutbetyg från Gymnasieskolan (School Leaving Certificate).

 We have up to 28 places available for students who are assessed as international for fee-paying purposes.
 For more information on fee status, please visit www.ukcisa.org.uk